 The expected impacts of climate change on the water cycle lead to significant concerns regarding water security.
 For example, increased storm intensities pose direct threats to people and infrastructure

 Here we’ll introduce key ideas around the impacts of climate change on global water resources.
 We’ll discuss the ecological consequences and the methods used to investigate these impacts on water resources.

 The links and articles suggested in this step are optional but might improve your understanding of the subject.

 Some examples of climate change impacts on water resources

 Based on the understanding of current regional climates, observed data and model simulations, we can identify several physical impacts that will influence future water security.

-In a warmer climate, evaporation rates increase, and therefore soil moisture decreases.
+In warmer climates, evaporation rates increase, and so soil moisture decreases.
 When soils dry out, the severity of droughts increases.
 So, in most dry sub-tropical regions, water resources are likely to decrease due to the increased evaporation rates.

 Tropical climates span the region between 30 degrees North and South.
 Adjacent to this equatorial band are expanses of dry regions, the sub-tropics.
 Since the late 1970s, atmospheric observations indicate that the region of the tropical belt has expanded.
 Whilst the exact mechanisms are not fully understood, the expansion is most likely driven by increasing greenhouse gases and pollutants.